 Prescription Benefit Services: With mandatory generic substitution, including oral contraceptives.
-See details under Prescription Drug Plan, beginning on page 32 of this document.
+See details under Pharmacy Benefits, beginning on page 29 of this document.

 Professional Services: Physician or other licensed provider for treatment of an illness, injury or medical condition.
-Includes outpatient and inpatient services such as surgery, anesthesia, radiology, office visits, and urgent care visits; coverage for services beyond 26 visits requires prior authorization.
+Includes outpatient and inpatient services such as surgery, anesthesia, radiology, office visits, and urgent care visits.
+(See page 14 for service limits and prior authorization requirements.)